 His material is computer generated sound and images, field recordings, photography and light; transformed, re-arranged and modulated by mathematical rules, real time interaction and controlled random operations.
 Robert Henke's work has a particular focus on the exploration of spaces, both virtual and physical.
 Many of his works use multiple channels of audio or are specifically conceived for unique locations and their individual spatial properties.The results include music on the edge of contemporary club culture, surround sound concerts, compositions in the tradition of academic computer music, audiovisual installations, site-specific sound art and publicly available software.

-Henke’s interest in the combination of art and technology is also evident in his contributions to the development of the music software 'Ableton Live'.
-Since Ableton’s founding in 1999, he has been central to the development of Live, which became the standard tool for electronic music production and completely redefined the performance practice of electronic music.He writes and lectures about sound and the creative use of computers, and holds a professorship in sound design at the Berlin University of the Arts, the Center for Computer Research in Music and Acoustics (CCRMA) at Stanford University, and the Studio National des Arts Contemporains - Le Fresnoy in Lille, France.
+Robert Henke is also one of the main creators of the music software 'Ableton Live', which since its invention in 1999 became the standard tool for electronic music production and completely redefined the performance practice of electronic music.He writes and lectures about sound and the creative use of computers, and held teaching positions at the Berlin University of the Arts, the Center for Computer Research in Music and Acoustics (CCRMA) at Stanford University, and the Studio National des Arts Contemporains - Le Fresnoy in Lille, France.

 His installations, performances and concerts have been presented at Tate Modern London, the Centre Pompidou Paris, Le Lieu Unique Nantes, PS-1 New York, MUDAM Luxembourg, MAK Vienna, the Art Gallery of New South Wales in Australia, and on countless festivals.curriculum vitae | Deutsche Bio